sk1010k/quick-order-for-bitflyer-lightning/README.md

 ## Disclaimer
 I do not recover any loss by using this app.
-Please use it as your own risk.
+Please use it at your own risk.

 ## Contact
 Contact me if you have any suggestion or problem.